awsdocs/amazon-sagemaker-developer-guide/doc_source/train-vpc.md

 ### Ensure That Subnets Have Enough IP Addresses<a name="train-vpc-ip"></a>

-Your VPC subnets should have at least two available private IP addresses for each instance in a training job\.
+Your VPC subnets should have at least two private IP addresses for each instance in a training job\.
 For more information, see [VPC and Subnet Sizing for IPv4](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-sizing-ipv4) in the *Amazon VPC User Guide*\.

 ### Create an Amazon S3 VPC Endpoint<a name="train-vpc-s3"></a>